Blake-O-LaDouceur/DEVAS-System-Spectra-Machine-Learning-Modeling-/README.md

 # Code moderated by C.J.
 Carey and others
 - https://github.com/all-umass/superman-web
 - Current projects on Raman amorphous data paired with MVA regression analysis using the DEVAS system and code  can be found @ https://www.linkedin.com/in/blakeladouceur ; https://www.researchgate.net/profile/Blake-Ladouceur
 - B.O.LaDouceur is not assoicoated with U.Mass. / Mt.
-Holyoke College admin privlages for this source code.
-This reposititory is used for linking interested parties to the main data located at the link provided, via requests to observe source material from publications/projects produced by LaDouceur et al.
+Holyoke College admin privileges for this source code.
+This repository is used for linking interested parties to the main data located at the link provided, via requests to observe source material from publications/projects produced by LaDouceur et al.